UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ???- question "(Optional) Step 5: Test the requirements file in a new environment"

-    - Double-check it works!
+    - Double-check it works by:

-    - create another virtual environment
+    - Create another virtual environment

         ```console
         python -m venv usertest2
         ```